Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 How to Navigate

-Before you review the Promise Programs different institutions offered, here are some important questions and key facts:
+Before you explore the financial resources on this page, here are some important questions and key facts.

 • What is your educational goal?
 This is a BIG question and it's okay if you do not have an answer but think through some smaller questions.